kkucera/schemaManagement-rfc/README.md

 # Schema Management Proposal
 Hey all, this is fruition of a late night thought experiment.
 It's a pseudo project containing some mock classes and configurations that address a new way to manage our schemas.

-Please examine all the files taking care to read the README.md for commentary on the purposes/benefits of files within the directory.
+Please examine all the files taking care to read comments in both the files and the README.md's for commentary on the purposes/benefits of files within the directory.
 (There are multiple README.md's!).

 ## What this proposal attempts to address:
 ### Tiny DB